systeminit/si/app/docs/src/tutorials/getting-started.md

-# Getting Started
+# Getting Started:

 Welcome to System Initiative!
-This tutorial will teach you how to use System Initiative to model your infrastructure.
-We will be deploying a single free-tier EC2 instance in AWS, and cleaning it up.
-There should be no cost to you.
+These tutorial will teach you how to use System Initiative and AI to model your infrastructure.

 To follow along, you'll need three things: